A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Empirical Analysis of the 107th U.S. Senate

-The size of the ``Contentious Bills'' group grew during the third and last phase of the 107th Senate, after the attacks in 9/11.
-This can be easily seen in Figure~\ref{fig:billgroup}, which presents radar plots of predicted legislation memberships by phase of the Congress (panels from left to right present bills from the pre-Jeffords' split phase, post-Jeffords' split second phase, and post 9/11 phase, in turn).
-Each radar graph positions the six possible substantive topics at a vertex of the hexagon, and plots the predicted number of bills in each topic by latent group (using shaded polygons).\footnote{The polygons are obtained by summing each latent group's estimated mixed membership proportions for a given topic in a single phase---a way to think of \textit{bills in each group allocated towards each topic}---and plotting these against each topic pole's total number of bills.} The dominance of bills in the ``Contentious Bills'' group in the third phase, depicted in orange, is readily apparent.
+The size of the ``Contentious Bills'' group grew during the third and last phase of the 107th Senate, after the 9/11 attacks.
+This is easily seen in Figure~\ref{fig:billgroup}, which presents radar plots of predicted legislation memberships by phase of the Congress (panels from left to right present bills from the pre-Jeffords' split phase, post-Jeffords' split second phase, and post 9/11 phase).
+Each radar graph positions the six observed substantive topics along spokes of a wheel, and plots the predicted number of bills on that topic as a point along the corresponding spoke: the farther away from the wheel center, the more bills are predicted to be on that topic.
+Doing this for each of the three latent groups results in the three shaded polygons presented in each panel of the figure.\footnote{The vertices of each polygon are obtained by summing each latent group's estimated mixed membership proportions for a given topic in a single phase --- a way to think of \textit{bills in each group allocated towards each topic} --- and plotting these against each topic pole's total number of bills.} The dominance of bills in the ``Contentious Bills'' group in the third phase, depicted in orange, is readily apparent.